In this post, I’d like to show you some side trips from Mexico City!

 Puebla’s Cathedral has some of the largest church towers in Mexico and you may notice the locals don’t seem to stop kissing.

-Exploring the city of Puebla I ended up naming it the city of love as there were young couples kissing everywhere.
+Exploring the city of Puebla I ended up naming it the city of love because I saw young couples everywhere sat kissing.

 Cholula is a small picturesque town painted in a plethora of bright colors adjacent to Puebla.